wpilibsuite/frc-docs/source/docs/software/advanced-control/filters/median-filter.rst

 A `robust <https://en.wikipedia.org/wiki/Robust_statistics>`__ alternative to the :ref:`moving-average filter <docs/software/advanced-control/filters/linear-filter:movingAverage>` is the *median filter*.
 Where a moving average filter takes the arithmetic *mean* of the input over a moving sample window, a median filter (per the name) takes a median instead.

 The median filter is most-useful for removing occasional outliers from an input stream.
-This makes it particularly well-suited to filtering inputs from distance sensors, which tend to be prone to occasional interference.
+This makes it particularly well-suited to filtering inputs from distance sensors, which are prone to occasional interference.
 Unlike a moving average, the median filter will remain completely unaffected by small numbers of outliers, no matter how extreme.

 The median filter is supported in WPILib through the ``MedianFilter`` class (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/MedianFilter.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/cpp/classfrc_1_1MedianFilter.html>`__).